-Marriage Act 1949, s.31(2)
+Marriage Act 1949 s.31(2)

 †

-4 Date and time of marriage
+Date and time of marriage

-of the district of
+of the district of ARTHUR AR

-AGRICULTURA, VIRGINIAN the parties hereinafter na 4
+hereby certify that or n the ‡ notice was given by and

+duly entered in the M larriage Not ice Book of the said district of the n narriage intended to be s solemnized between t the parties hereinafter na amed and described.

-Name and Surname Age Condition Occupation Place of residence Period of residence Church or other building or residence in which the marriage is to be solemnized Nationality and district of residence
+Name and Surname Age Condition Occupation Place of residence Period of residence Church or other building or residence in which the marriage is to be solemnized

 (1) (2) (3) (4) (5) (6) (7) (8)

-verified to
+the state of the s

 I further certify that the issue of this certificate has not been forbidden by an person authorised to forbid the issue thereof.

 Date of issue

 Note: This certificate will be void if the marriage is not solemnized within one month/three months/twelve months from the date of the entry of notice given above (See ‡).

 The marriage must be solemnized on or before

 Groom's Father's Name: The Serial number in the Marriage Notice Book must be entered in this space.
 When the marriage has been solemnized the No. of the Entry in the Marriage Register Book must be entered in this space